Narcissist Abuse Recovery

 Counseling and Life Coaching for Adults Dealing With a Narcissist

-Do you know the ways that a narcissistic parent or partner might have damaged YOU?
+Do you know the ways that a narcissistic parent might have damaged YOU?

 “Why is getting along with my mother so hard?” said my client, sighing deeply as she wiped away tears in session.
 “I feel anxious all of the time, I’m depressed, and I can’t even hear her sigh of disapproval on the phone without wanting to run and hide.
 What am I doing wrong?”